athulpg007/AMAT/paper/paper.md

 ![](https://i.imgur.com/YlMk6Th.png)
 **Figure 3.** Altitude-velocity profiles and deceleration profiles for a drag modulation aerocapture system at Mars.
 Solid and dashed lines correspond to a 450 km circular and 1-sol target orbit respectively.
 Figure based on the flight system presented in [@Werner2019].

 AMAT can be used to perform Monte Carlo simulations to assess guidance scheme and flight system performance with a baseline vehicle design and interplanetary trajectory considering navigation, atmospheric, and aerodynamic uncertainties.
-Monte Carlo simulation results give statistical performance metrics such as orbit targeting accuracy.
-The mission designer can use these metrics to assess if aerocapture system performance is satisfactory, or if the baseline design needs to be revised.

 ![](https://i.imgur.com/Jefki5T.png)
 **Figure 4.** Monte Carlo simulation results showing post-aerocapture orbit dispersion (before the periapsis-raise maneuever) for a drag modulation system at Venus (left) and a lift modulation system at Neptune (right).
 Based on  [@Girija2020Neptune].